Mr4k/incremental-ray-tracer/README.md

 # incremental-ray-tracer
-The is the code to go with this [blog post](https://www.peterstefek.me/incr-ray-tracer)
+This is the code to go with this [blog post](https://www.peterstefek.me/incr-ray-tracer)

 This is a somewhat Incremental Ray Tracer (only incremental when materials change, not when spheres move).